Israeli settlement: Settlement policy

 Since 1967, government-funded settlement projects in the West Bank are implemented by the "Settlement Division" of the World Zionist Organization.
 Though formally a non-governmental organization, it is funded by the Israeli government and leases lands from the Civil Administration to settle in the West Bank.
 It is authorized to create settlements in the West Bank on lands licensed to it by the Civil Administration.
 Traditionally, the Settlement Division has been under the responsibility of the Agriculture Ministry.
 Since the Oslo Accords, it was always housed within the Prime Minister's Office (PMO).
 In 2007, it was moved back to the Agriculture Ministry.
 In 2009, the Netanyahu Government decided to subject all settlement activities to additional approval of the Prime Minister and the Defense Minister.
 In 2011, Netanyahu sought to move the Settlement Division again under the direct control of (his own) PMO, and to curtail Defense Minister Ehud Barak's authority.

 At the presentation of the Oslo II Accord on 5 October 1995 in the Knesset, PM Yitzhak Rabin expounded the Israeli settlement policy in connection with the permanent solution to the conflict.
 Israel wanted "a Palestinian entity, less than a state, which will be a home to most of the Palestinian residents living in the Gaza Strip and the West Bank".
 It wanted to keep settlements beyond the Green Line including Ma'ale Adumim and Givat Ze'ev in East Jerusalem.
 Blocs of settlements should be established in the West Bank.
 Rabin promised not to return to the 4 June 1967 lines.

 In June 1997, the Likud government of Benjamin Netanyahu presented its "Allon Plus Plan".
 This plan holds the retention of some 60% of the West Bank, including the "Greater Jerusalem" area with the settlements Gush Etzion and Ma'aleh Adumim, other large concentrations of settlements in the West Bank, the entire Jordan Valley, a "security area", and a network of Israeli-only bypass roads.

 In the Road map for peace of 2002, which was never implemented, the establishment of a Palestinian state was acknowledged.
 Outposts would be dismantled.
 However, many new outposts appeared instead, few were removed.
 Israel's settlement policy remained unchanged.
 Settlements in East Jerusalem and remaining West Bank were expanded.

 While according to official Israeli policy no new settlements were built, at least some hundred unauthorized outposts were established since 2002 with state funding in the 60% of the West Bank that was not under Palestinian administrative control and the population growth of settlers did not diminish.

 In 2005, all 21 settlements in the Gaza Strip and four in the northern West Bank were forcibly evacuated as part of Israeli disengagement from the Gaza Strip, known to some in Israel as "the Expulsion".
-However, the disengagement was more than compensated by transfers to the West Bank.
+Nevertheless, the total settler population continued to rise.